StackStorm/st2-auth-backend-flat-file/README.md

 debug = False
 ```

-The following is an sample htpasswd command to generate a password file with a user entry.
+The following is an example htpasswd command to generate a password file with a user entry.
+You should be using no other hashing algorithm than *bcrypt* as it is consider the only secure hashing algorithm amoung all the algorithms supported by htpasswd.

 ```
-htpasswd -cs /path/to/.htpasswd stark
+htpasswd -cB /path/to/.htpasswd stark
 ```

 ## Copyright, License, and Contributors Agreement

+Copyright 2025 StackStorm, Inc.
 Copyright 2015 StackStorm, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in